 The JRT transmitter is a hand-held radio control device with pushbuttons to control the crane motions.
 The JRT can control up to three crane motions.
 The crane motion pushbuttons have two detents corresponding to two speeds.
-The START/HORN button is not used with JRT-206 and JRT-306 Systems.
+The START/HORN button is a single-detent button.